smartcontractkit/documentation/docs/Oracle Jobs/Job Types/flux_monitor.md

 - `contractAddress`: the address of the FluxAggregator contract that manages the feed.
 - `threshold`: the percentage threshold of deviation from the previous on-chain answer that must be observed before a new set of observations are submitted to the contract.
 - `absoluteThreshold`: the absolute numerical deviation that must be observed from the previous on-chain answer before a new set of observations are submitted to the contract.
 This is primarily useful with data that can legitimately sometimes hit 0, as it's impossible to calculate a percentage deviation from 0.
-- `idleTimerPeriod`: the amount of time (after the successful completion of a round) after which a new round will be automatically initiated, regardless of any observed off-chain deviation.
+- `idleTimerPeriod`: the amount of time (after the start of the last round) after which a new round will be automatically initiated, regardless of any observed off-chain deviation.
 - `idleTimerDisabled`: whether the idle timer is used to trigger new rounds.
 - `drumbeatEnabled`: whether the drumbeat is used to trigger new rounds.
 - `drumbeatSchedule`: the cron schedule of the drumbeat.
 This field supports the same syntax as the cron job type (see the [cron library documentation](https://pkg.go.dev/github.com/robfig/cron?utm_source=godoc) for details).
 CRON_TZ is required.